 The UW provides this information summary for employees who have requested or are taking leave that could be covered by the federal Family and Medical Leave Act (FMLA).
 The summary provides additional information that is unique to Washington State, UW employment, or that you should otherwise know about.
 The federal poster "Employee Rights and Responsibilities Under the Family and Medical Leave Act" summarizes employee and employer rights and responsibilities under the FMLA and is attached at the end of this document.
-You can also download the poster at: http://tinyurl.com/FMLA-notice.
+You can also download the latest poster from the U.S. Department of Labor.